-DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIP TION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Where necessary, install diversions to curb possible erosion.
+DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICA NCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATIO N erosion On-site Possible Where possible, plan access routes, drill pads and camps outside of existing drainage lines.
+Where necessary, install diversions to curb possible erosion.
 Restore drainage lines when disturbed.
-Drilling and trenching and associated equipment used Soil Loss of soil quality due to mixing of earth matter, trampling and compaction Adverse Direct Reversible Moderate Short term On-site Possible Low Minor Low (2) Limit the possibility of compaction and creating of a hard subsurface.
+Drilling and associated equipment used Soil Loss of soil quality due to mixing of earth matter, trampling and compaction Adverse Direct Reversible Moderate Short term On-site Possible Low Minor Low (2) Limit the possibility of compaction and creating of a hard subsurface.
 Limit the possibility of trampling.
 Topsoil should be stockpiled separately, and re-spread during rehabilitation.
 During drilling oil absorbent matting should be placed under and around the rig.
-Equipment must be in a good condition to ensure that accidental oil spills do not occur and contaminate soil.
+Equipment must be in a good condition to ensure that accidental oil spills do Low (1)

+DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICA NCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATIO N not occur and contaminate soil.
 In the event of spills and leaks, polluted soils must be collected and disposed of at an approved site.
 Limit the possibility to mix mineral waste with topsoil.
-Low (1) Drilling and possible trenching activities, Heritage Potential damage to cultural heritage sites Adverse Direct Partly Reversible High Minor Moderate (6) Implement a Chance Find Procedure.
-Raise awareness about Minor (4)
+Diamond core drilling activities, movement of machinery and vehicles Heritage Potential damage to cultural heritage sites Adverse Direct Partly Reversible High Permanent On-site Possible High Minor Moderate (6) Implement a chance-find procedure.
+Raise awareness about possible heritage finds.

-DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIP TION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION movement of machinery and vehicles High Permanent On-site Possible possible heritage finds.
 Report all finds that could be of heritage importance.
 In case archaeological remains to be uncovered, cease activities and the site manager has to assess and demarcate the area.
-Project manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary and inform ECC with GPS position.
-If needed, further investigation has to be requested for a professional assessment and the necessary protocols of the Chance Find Procedure have to be followed, Archaeologist will evaluate the significance of the remains and identify appropriate action, (record and remove; relocate or leave premises, depending on the nature and value of
+Project manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions Minor (4)

+DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICA NCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATIO N boundary and inform ECC with GPS position.
+If needed, further investigation has to be requested for a professional assessment and the necessary protocols of the Chance Find Procedure have to be followed, Archaeologist will evaluate the significance of the remains and identify appropriate action, (record and remove; relocate or leave premises, depending on the nature and value of the remains), Inform the police if the remains are human, and Obtain appropriate clearance or approval from the competent authority, if required, and

-DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIP TION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICAN CE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION the remains), Inform the police if the remains are human, and Obtain appropriate clearance or approval from the competent authority, if required, and recover and remove the remains to the National Museum or National Forensic Laboratory as directed.
-Drilling and possible trenching activities, including dust and emissions Community Visual disturbance and loss of Sense of Place for tourists on route to the Oanob resort Adverse Direct Reversible Moderate Temporary Local Likely High Minor Moderate (6) Position drill equipment in such a way that it is out of sight from human receptors, Apply dust suppression where possible, Restrict speed of vehicles (<30km/h), Specific activities that may generate dust and impact on residents shall be avoided during high wind events, All vehicles and machinery / equipment to be shut down or throttled back between periods of use, Barriers or fences shall be used if drilling occurs in locations that may affect Minor (4)
+DESCRIPTION OF ACTIVITY RECEPTOR DESCRIPTION OF IMPACT EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICA NCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATIO N recover and remove the remains to the National Museum or National Forensic Laboratory as directed.
+Drilling activities, including dust and emissions.
+Community Visual disturbance and loss of Sense of Place for tourists on route to the Oanob resort Adverse Direct Reversible Moderate Temporary Local Likely High Minor Moderate (6) Position heavy equipment in such a way that it is out of sight from human receptors, Apply dust suppression where possible, Restrict speed of vehicles (&lt;30km/h), Specific activities that may generate dust and impact on residents shall be avoided during high wind events, All vehicles and machinery / equipment to be shut down or throttled back between periods of use, Barriers (excavated topsoil and subsoil) or fences shall be used as visual barriers Minor (4)